New Jersey Roads - Essex/Morris CR 611

-Some older signs at River Road; the street sign is newer and embossed, while the two LGS's are older and flat (and non-reflective).
+Some older signs at River Road; the street sign is newer and embossed, while the two LGS's are older and flat (and non-reflective), top and bottom of the same post.
 Rt.
 46 is straight ahead westbound, and Rt.
 10 is down River Road.

 Across the northern side of the Eagle Rock Ave. bridge across the Passaic River, luckily constructed in the days of green tile insets.

 Back from Essex to Morris County on the southern side of the bridge.
 I think it's neat that each county stamped its own two sides of the parapets - obviously there was a great spirit of cooperation in constructing the bridge.

 This sign, sadly since replaced, was eastbound at Eisenhower Parkway and probably predates the 1970 completion of I-280, since 280 is just to the north but is not mentioned at all.
 In fact, it probably predates Eisenhower Parkway itself, from the days when Beaufort Avenue didn't dead-end at the Roseland border, but ran from Eagle Rock at this intersection to NJ 10 and Northfield Road at the Livingston Circle.
 So maybe it was time to go after all.